Last updated on December 6, 2020

-The Center for Learning and Teaching (CLT) has determined that three basic tools within Blackboard, AUC’s learning management system, together with the lecture-capturing tool Panopto would be the important tools to satisfy most faculty teaching and assessment needs.
+The Center for Learning and Teaching (CLT) has recommended three basic tools within Blackboard, AUC’s learning management system, together with the lecture-capturing tool Panopto as essential tools to satisfy most faculty teaching and assessment needs.

 These tools will allow faculty to: